alexandre-j-dev/MDN-Mozilla-Developer-Network/Projects: Structuring a page of content/README.en.md

 </ul>

 <h2> Starting point: </h2>
-Download the <a href="https://raw.githubusercontent.com/mdn/learning-area/main/html/introduction-to-html/structuring-a-page-of-content-start/assets.zip">assets.zip (292,5kb)</a> file and extract it into a folder.
-After that, open the index.html file using an editor of your preference to start the project.
+<p>Download the <a href="https://raw.githubusercontent.com/mdn/learning-area/main/html/introduction-to-html/structuring-a-page-of-content-start/assets.zip">assets.zip (292,5kb)</a> file and extract it into a folder.
+After that, open the index.html file using an editor of your preference to start the project.</p>

 <h2> Requirements: </h2>